 First, you have to find a public company listed on the New York Stock Exchange (NYSE).
 If you want to browse a listing of the companies on the NYSE, go to the NYSE Listing Directory page and click through the alphabet.
 If you know your company or just want a different search method, try Yahoo Finance or CNBC.
-Yahoo used to be great for a quick earnings check, but has locked much of their content.
-CNBC is now the better bet.

-Yahoo Finance is a good site to quickly find net income for public companies.
+(2) Yahoo Finance is a good site to quickly find net income for public companies.
 It features a nice, clean interface.
 We will use the oil services company Diamond Offshore as an example company.
 The oil industry has had some hard times in the past few years due to lower than average oil prices.

 Search for the company or enter the ticker symbol (in our case DO) in the search box.
 You should find a page that has lots of numbers on it.
 You want to focus on the Financials link.

-On the Financials page, look at the Net Income line under the most recent date.
+(3) On the Financials page, look at the Net Income line under the most recent date.
 In the case of DO, we can see that they recorded a loss on 12/31/2018.
 That is what you need to see for the company to qualify for your assignment (see below).